How Effective is Your Mobile Content?

 Responsive Design Versus a Mobile Website

 Many webmasters prefer to create just one version of a website.
 That is why they design their sites to function properly on any device.
 The advantage of this arrangement is that only one version of the website has to be maintained.
 However, this approach is not quite so easy to implement because it’s often necessary to make compromises in order to achieve a good standard of content presentation on desktop PCs as well as mobile devices.
-However, there are many examples, such as the website set up by Mountain Dew and the NBA, which demonstrate that a cleverly implemented responsive design can satisfy the needs of all users.
+However, there are many examples, which demonstrate that a cleverly implemented responsive design can satisfy the needs of all users.

 Although the responsive design approach is very popular, some webmasters prefer to create two separate versions of their website and direct users to the appropriate version.
 Even though the maintenance costs for this arrangement are much higher, this method also has its advantages.
 For example, significant changes to an existing desktop version will not be necessary, which is particularly helpful if this version is already successful and has been well-executed.
 In addition, the creation of a separate mobile format presents an ideal opportunity to optimize the content for mobile devices.
 For example, the webmaster could incorporate important mobile search terms within the text.